nicefaa6waa/genshin-sddm-theme/README.md

 If you are new and you don't know how to change the SDDM theme, follow these steps:

+If you are on KDE Plasma you can easily change sddm theme from settings.If you use something else

 1. Edit the config file in '/etc/sddm.conf'.
 If you don't have 'sddm.conf' file, then copy it from '/usr/lib/sddm/default.conf'.
-If you are on hyprdots, then the config file will be in '/etc/sddm.conf.d/kde_settings.conf'.
+If you are on hyprdots, then the config file will be in '/etc/sddm.conf.d/kde_settings.conf'.Furthermore you may have kde_settings.conf in your current active sddm theme.

     ```bash
     sudo nano /path/to/your/config/file